 What is Machine Learning?

-Let’s step back a bit and look at some more general terms that are often used in connection with neural machine translation: artificial intelligence and machine learning.
+Let’s step back a bit and look at a few more general terms that are often used in connection with neural machine translation: artificial intelligence and machine learning.
 What is machine learning?
-Machine learning is the ability by an algorithm, a machine, to self-adjust some internal parameters to produce a desired output, given some specific input.
+Machine learning is the ability by an algorithm, a machine, to self-adjust some internal parameters to produce a desired output, given a specific input.
 These internal parameters are not pre-programmed, the machine “learns” these parameters by trial and error.
-Sometimes this learning by trial and error involves some extremely sophisticated adjustment algorithm, but in the end, it is still trial and error.
+Sometimes this learning by trial and error involves an extremely sophisticated adjustment algorithm, but in the end, it is still trial and error.

 Now, what is a parameter?
 For the non-mathematically inclined, you can think of a parameter as a virtual knob that can be adjusted (see Fig. 1a).
 This knob can be external (input or output parameter) or internal to the the algorithm.

 Perhaps some of you may recall way back in math or science class, when we were given a couple of points distributed in a plane, and we had to find the straight line that best fit these points (see Fig. 1b).
 Some of us were unfortunate enough to have to calculate this straight line by hand (human learning).
 The more fortunate ones were allowed to use a computer with Excel or another program to find the best fit straight line.
 These fortunate ones used machine learning to find that straight line.
 In the case of a 2D straight line, the machine learned two parameters (slope and location of the line).
 It is fairly easy to picture this in 3D as well.
 More graphically talented people than me can perhaps extend this image to four and even five dimensions.
 But thereafter, things become hard to picture.

 Fig. 1b) Best fit line through points